seecr/autotest/README.rst

 There are standard fixtures for:

+#) test - gives access to the current tester, useful for anonymous subtesters,
 #) stdout - captures ``sys.stdout``, including that of subprocesses, in a ``StringIO``,
 #) stderr - captures ``sys.stderr``, including that of subprocesses, in a ``StringIO``,
 #) tmp_path:subpath - creates a temporary ``pathlib.Path`` object, optionally with a subpath,
-#) raises:(Exception, message) - raises AssertionError if given code does not raise given exception with given message
+#) raises:(Exception, message) - raises AssertionError if given code does not raise given exception with given message,
 #) slow_callback_duration - sets the slow_callback_duration on an asyncio event loop.

 An example for using ``raises()`` in two different ways: